justin-carver/Nomad/README.md

 -   [x] Add Changelog
 -   [x] Add back to top links
 -   [ ] Add Additional Templates w/ Examples
--   [ ] Add "components" document to easily copy & paste sections of the readme
--   [ ] Multi-language Support
-    -   [ ] Chinese
-    -   [ ] Spanish

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/justin-carver/Nomad/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>